emcode/basket-modeling-exercise/readme.md

 ## Assumptions

+I assume that:
-- I assume that there is no need for a method `Basket::addProduct($productCode, $quantity)`; we are always adding one product at a time - I assume that it is specific for Acme's products
+- there is no need for a method `Basket::addProduct($productCode, $quantity)`; we are always adding one product at a time - I assume that it is specific for Acme's products / industry
-- prices are given in cents not dollars (to avoid issues with floating points / rounding when dealing with money)
+- price values are in cents, not dollars, to avoid issues with floating points / rounding when dealing with money
 - conversion from and to cents should be done in UI layer (out of the scope of this library)
 - order of delivery rules given in configuration matters (first match wins) and configuration has to be coherent;
   ideally should be validated beforehand
-- configuration should be provided by instantiating PHP objects - as described in `Example of configuration...` section
+- configuration should be provided by instantiating PHP objects - as described in `Example of configuration...` section;
+  serialization / deserialization from lower level formats like PHP array or YAML could be added in the future

 ## How to test it locally